-This report highlights the air quality levels around Dublin Airport from January to June 2020.
-During Q2 reporting period April - June 2020, restrictions arising from the COVID-19 pandemic had a significant impact on the level of operations at Dublin Airport.
-While there was indeed an improvement in the level of air quality during this period relative to last year, at most of the stations, in general the reduction in NO2 and PM10 readings were of a much smaller magnitude than the reduction in air traffic movements or the level of routine activity by ground vehicles at Dublin Airport.
+This report highlights the air quality levels around Dublin Airport from January to September 2020.
+During Q3 reporting period July - September 2020, to the situation was similar to that in Q2, where restrictions arising from the COVID-19 pandemic had a significant impact on the level of operations at Dublin Airport.
+While there was indeed an improvement in the level of air quality during this period relative to last year, at most of the stations, the reduction in NO2 and PM10 readings were of a much smaller magnitude than the reduction in air traffic movements or the level of routine activity by ground vehicles at Dublin Airport.

-Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of 40μg/m and within the allowed criteria of short-term limit values.
+Onsite Monitoring: The results of the NO2 and PM10 concentrations using the online analyser indicate concentrations are below the relevant annual limit value of $40\mu g/m^3$ and within the allowed criteria of short-term limit values.
+The PM10 monitor malfunctioned and had to be repaired during Q3 which resulted in 46% loss in data for Q3.
+There was also a minor issue with power connectivity to the air quality station, which led to the loss of 6 days of NO2 data.

-Offsite Monitoring: The diffusion tube results for NO2 indicate that the average year to date highest concentrations are recorded at the bus depot at the airport.
+Offsite Monitoring: All diffusion tube results for NO2 are within the EPA compliance limits, however, the results highlight that the average year to date highest concentrations are recorded at the bus depot at the airport.
 The bus depot at the airport is Ireland's busiest bus depot.
-During the Covid 19 restrictions, the level of vehicular traffic reduced around the airport and surrounding area.
+As seen in Q2, Covid 19 restrictions continue to impact on the level of vehicular traffic around the airport and surrounding area.
 The most notable reduction identified by the diffusion tube monitoring was the observed at sample point A11, and this reduction was linked to the scale down of operations by bus operators.
 Diffusion tube results for benzene indicate that concentrations at all locations are well below the annual average limit value.